AbdulrhmanAmmar20/AbdulrhmanAmmar20/README.md

 ## 💫 About Me

 I'm a builder who's always been obsessed with the space where a messy real-world problem meets a clean line of code.
-My journey started at **KFUPM**, where I dove deep into Software Engineering and AI — but it really came to life when I started applying those theories to things people actually touch and use.
+My journey started at **KFUPM**, where I dove deep into Software Engineering and AI, but it really came to life when I started applying those theories to things people actually touch and use.

 Whether I was on the ground at **Barri Logistics** redesigning workflows, or late at night fine-tuning a **Computer Vision** model to recognize objects, I've learned that the best tech is the kind that feels invisible because it works so well.

 I've worn a few hats — from a **Teaching Assistant** breaking down complex algorithms to a developer building **Smart Warehouse systems** — but the goal is always the same: move past *"it works on my machine"* and deliver something that actually moves the needle.

-For me it's not just about the stack (though I'm partial to **React** and **Node**) — it's about the story the data tells and the impact the final product leaves behind.
+For me it's not just about the stack (though I'm partial to **React** and **Node**), it's about the story the data tells and the impact the final product leaves behind.

 </td>
 <td width="38%" valign="middle" align="center">